Hanne Leland: Early life

-Hanne Leland was born in the small town of Byremo, in Southern Norway (born May 9, 1990).
-At the age of 9 she started playing the piano, and she wrote her first song at 10.
-At 14 she started learning guitar, and she started competing in various talent shows in her home community.
-When she was 16 years old she won a talent competition that gave her enough money to go to a professional music studio and record her first demo.
-The demo consisted of 3 self composed songs.
+Hanne Leland developed an early passion for music, beginning her musical journey at a young age in the small town of Byremo, Southern Norway.
+She started playing the piano at the age of 9, and by the time she was 10, she had already written her first song.
+At 14, she took up the guitar and soon began competing in various talent shows in her community.
+Leland, a self-taught musician with no formal music education, honed her skills independently, finding inspiration in her own experiences and creativity.
+At 16, her dedication paid off when she won a talent competition, earning enough money to record her first demo in a professional music studio.
+The demo, which featured three self-composed songs, marked the beginning of her journey in the music industry.

 Career

 2011–2013 Early releases

 Hanne Leland was discovered by an American indie label in 2011, and she left Norway to start recording her debut album in April 2012.
 After recording the full album, she decided to drop the contract.
 She released her debut single "Free" independently in September 2012, but decided to trash the rest of the album she had recorded, due to her not being happy with the production of the album.